 At McWane, we believe in being a good corporate neighbor and a good citizen.
 The McWane family of companies is committed to making a difference in the communities in which we live and work.

-Each McWane facility is active in its local community.
-Every year, McWane team members donate time and resources to their communities.
+Each McWane facility is active in the local community, donating time and resources to the neighboring communities.

-Our commitment runs deep within the company.
-In addition to planned service days and individual volunteers, McWane has helped establish Community Advisory Panels that allow citizens in the community to come together and discuss their interests and concerns.
+In addition to planned service days and volunteerism, McWane has established Community Advisory Panels that allow citizens in the community to come together and discuss their interests and concerns.

-We know that many lives are touched when we extend a helping hand to one another, and McWane team members are committed to making a difference in our world.
+When we extend a helping hand to one another it enriches the world in which we live, and McWane team members are committed to making a difference.

 Community Advisory Panels

-Community Advisory Panels (CAPs) have been established across the United States allowing a cross-section of community representatives to work with company stakeholders on issues that affect their interests, including environmental, social and economic impacts.
+The McWane Inc. family of companies established Community Advisory Panels (CAPs) across its U.S.-based facilities, connecting community representatives and company stakeholders and fostering ongoing two-way communication on issues that affect local residetns, including environmental, social and economic impacts.

 In addition to representatives from our facilities, panel members include local community leaders, public officials, educators, union members, regulators, members of the clergy, residents and business leaders.